jakoblover/ttk4145-sanntid/elevator/README.md

 ```

 ## Credits
-GenStateMachine was used for the FSM
+GenStateMachine was used for the FSM.

 Thank you to Jostein Løwer for the Driver library, and help with functions regarding registering processes, connecting nodes, and polling buttons.